TO CONTACT THE HALL PRACTICE

-However, if for any reason you are unable to do this, please call 01753 989800 during working hours, and one of our administrative team will be able to assist you with your query.
+If for any reason you are unable to contact us using our online service, please call 01753 989800 during working hours, and one of our administrative team will be able to assist you with your query.

 If you are experiencing domestic abuse you can seek support by ringing the national domestic abuse helpline on 0808 2000 247 or, if an emergency, please dial 999.

 It is important that you inform a member of the GP secretarial team if you are unable to attend your appointment; this will allow that appointment to be offered to another patient.

 If your appointment is within the next 24 hours, please call 01753989800 to cancel your appointment as soon as you know you no longer need it.
 If your appointment is in more than 24 hours then please either cancel via our Patient Care Portal or by calling us on 01753 989800.

 If you fail to notify the Practice that you are unable to attend, you will be sent a text message or a letter informing you that you have defaulted from your appointment.
 Persistent defaulters maybe removed from the list.

 Patients who are housebound may request a home visit.
 Decisions as to whether or not a home visit is warranted rest with the GPs and patients are likely to be assessed at home by our experienced Paramedic.

 Please request online or telephone before 10am if at all possible to requests visits.
 The majority of requests should, therefore, be received in the morning.
 Visit requests received after 2pm will be dealt with by a phone call in the first instance.

 Requests for urgent or immediate visits will be discussed immediately with the duty GP.